subh-775/Artistic-Prompt-AI/README.md

 ## 🧠 **Model Training**

 ### **Training Pipeline**
-We trained the model using the following command:
+We trained the model using the following parameters:

 ```python
 !accelerate launch train_controlnet_flux.py \